philippegarand/recipes_library_2.0/README.md

 In `/web-app`, run both commands `npm i` and `npm run dev`.

-Start the api and database with `docker-compose.yml`.
+Start the api and database with the `docker-compose.yml` file in `/API`.
 It is recommended to do this from Visual Studio, put `docker-compose` as starting project then debug.

 ### Prod

-Lauch everything through docker compose with the file `docker-compose.prod.yml` located at root.
+Lauch everything through docker compose with the `docker-compose.yml` file located at root.

 Simply run the command :

 ```
-docker-compose -f docker-compose.prod.yml up --build [-d] (detached mode)
+docker-compose up --build [-d] (detached mode)
 ```

-If it was started in detached mode (nothing shown in cmd), stop the containers with :
+If the compose was started in detached mode (nothing shown in cmd), stop the containers with :

 ```
-docker-compose -f docker-compose.prod.yml stop
+docker-compose stop
 ```